ansible-collections/ansible-consul/README.md

 * Consul: 0.8.1
 * Ansible: 2.3.0.0
-* CentOS 7
+* CentOS: 7
 * Debian: 8
-* FreeBSD 11
+* FreeBSD: 11
-* RHEL 7
+* RHEL: 7
-* Ubuntu 16.04
+* Ubuntu: 16.04

 Sorry, there is no planned support at the moment for Windows.

 ## Role Variables

-The role defines variables in `defaults/main.yml` and in the hosts inventory file (see below):
+The role uses variables define in these three sources:

+- `defaults/main.yml`
+- `vars/*.yml`
+- Hosts inventory file (see `examples/vagrant_hosts` for an example)

+many of these can also be further overridden by environment variables as well;
+the variables are named and described below:

 ### `consul_version`